-Remote learning will be the method of instruction between 8/24 and President's Day 2021.
-Distance Learning will be utilized primarily, with Virtual Instruction being introduced after the first checkpoint period, mid-October.
+Remote learning was the only method of instruction between 8/24 and March, 2021.
+Distance Learning has been utilized primarily, with Virtual Instruction being introduced after the first checkpoint period, mid-October.

 LCCAP's non-virtual remote learning plan will adhere to the following: